 A guide for Sourcegraph engineers

-Tech lead (TL) is a role a Sourcegraph engineer can fulfil on a Job Fair Project.
+Tech lead (TL) is a role a Sourcegraph engineer can fulfil on a Product Planning Project.
 So what does that mean?

 The TL of a project is the Directly Responsible Individual (DRI) and as such owns the engineering success.